danterazo/abusive-language-detection/README.md

     - `python3 kaggle_train.py`

 5. Wait patiently for results
-    - Percentage calculation (see `calc_pct` above) is multithreaded for mild performance improvements.
+    - Percentage calculation (see `calc_pct` above) is time-consuming due to regex compilation and boosting step
+        - TODO: run in parallel (multithreaded)
     - **Rebuilt datasets** can be found in `data/`
     - **Class predictions** can be found in `output/pred/`
     - **Classification reports** can be found in `output/report/`